imixs/imixs-saga/README.md

 ### JUnit Tests

 The Imixs-Microservice project provide a set of JUnit Tests.
-These tests can be used also as a starting point to see how the RestService API works.
+These tests can be used also as a starting point to learn how the RestService API works.

 ## User Management

-The Imixs-Microservice provides a user managemetn service to store user credentials into the existing database connection (jdbc/imixs-microservice).
+The Imixs-Microservice provides a user management service to store user credentials into the existing database connection (jdbc/imixs-microservice).
 This service is recommended for test and development only.

 The userManagement service provides a rest API to create a new user or update an existing account.
 The service expects a JSON structure with the user id, groups and password: